Maanya-Arora/Encryption/README.md

 ---

 ## From the Quintessence Labs..
-> Funnily, Mahatma Gandhi’s quote fits this perfectly: “First they ignore you (Quantum Computers will never exist), then they
+> "Funnily, Mahatma Gandhi’s quote fits this perfectly: “First they ignore you (Quantum Computers will never exist), then they
 > laugh at you (really, you can factor the number 35?
-Cool…), then they fight you, then you win”.
+Cool…), then they fight you, then you win”."

 ---